Radio Legend, Bob Buchmann, Contributes Personal Long Island Music and Entertainment Hall of Fame Spotify Playlist

 When he joined WBAB in 1979, the station was the fourth-ranked rock station in the market.
 By 1982, WBAB had evolved into the Long Island leader and was not beaten by another rock music station (even those based in New York City) until the summer of 2001, when it was dethroned by Clear Channel’s Q104.3 (WAXQ), where Buchmann accepted on-air and program director duties.

-Long Island Music Hall of Fame Inductee, Bob Buchmann, was known for his unique love of classic rock music during his prolific Long Island radio career.
+Long Island Music and Entertainment Hall of Fame Inductee, Bob Buchmann, was known for his unique love of classic rock music during his prolific Long Island radio career.
 He recently shared this exclusive list of his favorite 25 songs, along with his personal reflections:

 - I’ve Loved these Days- Billy Joel.
 We always ended our WBAB and WAXQ Charity Begins At Home Marathons (founded by Billy) with that as a token of gratitude for the dollars raised.

 - Tell Me What You Want- Zebra.
 Jason Flom and I were kids and yet we got this band with a big regional following signed to Atlantic.

 - We’re Not Gonna Take It- Twisted Sister.
 TS was Jason’s second signing, following Zebra.
 If WBAB was never a spotlight in Atlantic’s eye, who knows if this phenomenon would have become what it was and is.